etsmit/sp_levels/README.md

 ##### Looking for map data?

-This is under the "maps/" directory.
-Unfortunately, a lot of the files are too big to host on Github - so you will have to unpack these yourself.
-I have instructions to do so [here](https://docs.google.com/document/d/1UGnmYNVHER23qnDqRhvLxgJvm06f9pkj6BJIOyFRtCk/edit?usp=sharing).
-The blender files are also too large, but the instructions I linked go through the whole process of importing the .bsp's yourself.
-You may also ping me on the TF2SR discord (SpectralSmitty#4102) and I can send it to you.
+The blender files for each map are in the zipped folder in each level directory.
+Simply extract and you are good to go!

-The ".ent" files in this directory list out every map geo and trigger object - "[levelname]_script.ent" may be particularly useful to double-check triggers called in your level script against what you see in blender.
+The ".ent" files in the "maps" directories list out every map geo and trigger object - "[levelname]_script.ent" may be particularly useful to double-check triggers called in your level script against what you see in blender.

+##### Want to do this yourself?

+I have instructions to extract the vpk's and import the maps into blender [here](https://docs.google.com/document/d/1UGnmYNVHER23qnDqRhvLxgJvm06f9pkj6BJIOyFRtCk/edit?usp=sharing).

+Any questions?
+You may ping me in the TF2SR discord (SpectralSmitty)